-But before we go over ferry information, there is an essential requirement for this trip.
-You need to have a Tourist card (FMM Forma Multiple Migratoria), we recommend that you start the process online before leaving the United States, and stop at the INM office at the border to get it stamped.
-Without a tourist card for you and all those traveling with you, you will not be able to take the ferry across to Mexico's mainland.
+But before we go over ferry information, there are essential requirements for this trip.
+You need to have a Tourist card (FMM Forma Multiple Migratoria); we recommend that you start the process online before leaving the United States and stop at the INM (immigration) office at the border to get it stamped.
+Without a tourist card for yourself and all those traveling with you, you will not be able to take the ferry across to Mexico's mainland.
 In addition, you will need a Temporary Vehicle Importation Permit to drive in mainland Mexico.
 This permit can be processed online even a month in advance before leaving home, at the border or at any Banjercito office in Mexico.

 Ferry information can change anytime and without notice.
-We try to keep the information up-to-date, but when it comes to rates and schedules we recommend that you contact Baja Ferries a couple of days in advance for the updated schedule.
+We try to keep the information up-to-date, but when it comes to rates and schedules we recommend that you contact the ferry terminal a couple of days in advance for the updated schedule.